rancher/docs/content/rancher/v2.x/en/security/hardening-2.1/_index.md

 This document provides prescriptive guidance for hardening a production installation of Rancher v2.1.x.
 It outlines the configurations and controls required to address Kubernetes benchmark controls from the Center for Information Security (CIS).

-For more detail on how a hardened cluster scores against the official CIS benchmark, refer to the [CIS Benchmark Rancher Self-Assessment Guide]({{< baseurl >}}/rancher/v2.x/en/security/benchmark-2.1/).
+For more detail on how a hardened cluster scores against the official CIS benchmark, refer to the [CIS Benchmark Rancher Self-Assessment Guide - Rancher v2.1.x]({{< baseurl >}}/rancher/v2.x/en/security/benchmark-2.1/).

 ### Profile Definitions